yourincomehome/awesome-passive-income/README.md

 - [Printful](https://www.printful.com) - Printful is an on-demand order fulfillment and warehousing service that fulfills and ships products including clothing
 ## E-Learning
 ### Online
+- [Pluralsight](https://www.pluralsight.com) - Pluralsight is online education platform that offers a variety of video training courses for software developers, IT administrators, and creative professionals.
+- [Skillshare](https://www.skillshare.com) - Skillshare is a learning platform with online classes taught by the world's best practitioners.
 - [Thinkfic](https://www.thinkific.com) - Thinkfic is a powerful all-in-one platform to make it easy to create, market & sell online courses
 - [Teachable](https://teachable.com) - Teachable is an LMS or Learning management system for creating and teaching courses
+- [Udemy](https://udemy.com) - Udemy is an online learning and teaching marketplace with over 130000 courses and 35 million students.
 ### Hosted
 ## Finance
 ### Stock Market